SoftwareAG/c8y-docs/content/users-guide/administration-bundle/configuring-single-sign-on.md

 * **Use dynamic access mapping only on user creation** - when selected, dynamic access mapping will be used only when a new user logs in to fill in the initial roles.
 When a user already exists in {{< product-c8y-iot >}}, the roles will not be overwritten nor updated.

 * **Roles selected in the rules above will be reassigned to a user on each log in and other ones will be unchanged** - when selected, dynamic access mapping will be used on every login, but the roles not listed in the access mapping configuration will not be updated.
-Only the roles that are listed in the defined access mapping rules will be overwritten.
+Only the global roles, default applications, device groups that are listed in the defined access mapping rules will be overwritten.

 ![Custom access mapping](/images/users-guide/Administration/sso-custom-access-mapping-2.png)